 Where do Australian school students aged 12-17 years usually use cannabis?

-Source: Cancer Council Victoria (2012).
-Australian secondary school students' use of tobacco, alcohol, and over-the-counter and illicit substances in 2011.
+Source: Cancer Council Victoria.
+(2018).
+ASSAD 2017 Statistics and Trends: Australian secondary school students' use of tobacco, alcohol, over-the-counter drugs and illicit substances.